 Desha Dauchan (Director): When I read Tina’s beautiful script, I knew I had to say yes to direct this film.
 Xin beckoned me.
 Elaine is forever changed by her mother’s painful deterioration observed up close, as her caretaker in the face of her father’s abandonment.
 It’s so honest, and we deep dive to explore the impact of grief.
 I was grateful for the challenge to join the storytelling team of this deeply soulful and universal piece.

 Tina Huang (Writer/Producer/Actor): My mother had recently passed away.
-I had been caring for her for 4 years.
-I was really struggling with the grief.
+I’d been caring for her for 4 years and I was really struggling with the grief.
 One morning, feeling at a loss, I was compelled to get my experience outside of my body.
-So, I sat down in front of my computer and started writing it down.
-At first, it was an exercise to gain understanding of my grief which didn’t seem to follow the “stages of grief” I had been previously exposed to.
+So I sat down in front of my computer and started writing it down.
+At first, it was an exercise to gain understanding of my grief which didn’t seem to follow the “stages of grief” that I’d been previously exposed to.
 But now, looking back, I see it was my first step to healing.

 CAF: Xin deals with very sensitive topics.
 What were some of the more difficult challenges in making the film from an emotional and creative level?

 Huang: The big challenges were wrestling with self-doubt, being so close to the story, the fear of hurting my family members and my grief itself.
-You think, “this is selfish” or “exploitative” somehow.
+You think, this is selfish or exploitative somehow.
 “Who will want to watch this?
-Who might I hurt making this?” and then, someone I am close to reminded me that, “That’s what artists do, write what you know.
+Who might I hurt making this?” and then, someone I’m close to reminded me that, “That’s what artists do, write what you know.
 Someone will connect.
 It may help someone feel less alone.”
 Writing Xin was scary, painful and yet, fulfilling and eventually healing.
-I am deeply grateful that I was surrounded by incredibly supportive collaborators like Desha Dauchan (Director), my producing partner who also plays Cheryl, Karla Mosley (Producer/Co-founder 1:1 Productions/Actor), and Chris Low (Director of Photography) who encouraged me to push through.
-Because I had so much trust in their connection to the piece and because we had created the space to have so many vulnerable conversations prior to the shoot, I knew I could rely on their distance from the story and their perspectives to guide me and the film.
+I am deeply grateful that I was surrounded by incredibly supportive collaborators like our director, my producing partner who also plays Cheryl, Karla Mosley, and DP Chris Low who encouraged me to push through.
+Because I had so much trust in their connection to the piece and because we created the space to have so many vulnerable conversations prior to the shoot, I knew I could rely on their distance from the story and their perspectives to guide me and the film.
 The whole production team and all the actors were truly fantastic in making this story of loss and grief come to life.
 Who knew that sharing with strangers and hearing their experiences at screenings was actually a key part in my own personal healing?

 CAF: What do you hope people can take away from this beautiful story?